paragsarin/ChatBot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Acknowledgements

-- OpenAI for providing access to the GPT-4 model.
-- Semantic Kernel for simplifying communication with language models.
-- The